 Think Health & Safety is just paperwork?
 Think again.

-Health and safety, and more specifically in the construction industry is often associated with documentation, risk assessments, method statements, policies and site files that demonstrate compliance.
-While these are essential components of any safety management system, they are not, on their own, what keeps people safe.
+Health and safety in construction is often associated with documentation such as risk assessments, RAMS, policies and site files that demonstrate compliance.
+While these are essential components of construction safety compliance in the UK, they are not, on their own, what keeps people safe on site.

-Effective health and safety is defined by what happens on site in practice, not simply what is documented.
+Effective site safety management is defined by what happens in practice, not simply what is documented.

-It is entirely possible for a project to have comprehensive and well-prepared paperwork in place, yet still be exposed to significant risk if those controls are not clearly communicated, properly understood, and consistently followed.
-Documentation should support safe working practices, not replace them.
+It is entirely possible for a construction project to have comprehensive and well-prepared paperwork in place, yet still be exposed to significant risk if those controls are not clearly communicated, properly understood and consistently followed.
+RAMS in construction should support safe working practices, not replace them.

 - Tasks being rushed to meet programme deadlines